 Now that we’ve learned PPC pricing models work, shall we put each one into practice?

 15-30% of ad spend

-While this is normalcy for any PPC agency to bill clients as low as 15% of the aggregate ad spend, established media conglomerates can provide this term to a promising account by employing performance incentives or kickbacks.
-Most PPC agencies bill 20 percent upward for managing PPC campaigns.
+PPC agencies charging their clients 15% of the aggregate ad spend is an industry-standard.
+However, experienced media conglomerates can provide this term to a promising account by employing performance incentives or kickbacks.
+Most PPC agencies bill 20% upward for managing PPC campaigns.

-Here's the major question when checking through a proposal that utilizes this pricing model.
+Here are the two major questions when checking through a proposal that utilizes this pricing model: